dec0dedab0de/packagefinder/README.rst

 requirementsfinder
 ==================

-A simple script to show requirements that are actually in use, in the same format as pip --freeze
+A simple script to show requirements that are actually being imported.
+Essentially the same thing as "pip freeze" but minus all those package you installed and forgot about.

 ============
 Installation